LoRa-E5 (STM32WLE5JC) Module, ARM Cortex-M4 and SX126x embedded, supports LoRaWAN on EU868 & US915

 We has recently released the LoRa-E5 Series based on LoRa-E5 module.
 Click here to meet new members of the LoRa-E5 family from the Grove module, mini Dev boards to Development Kit.

 Seeed fusion offers PCB/ PCBA manufacturing service for customized products based on LoRa-E5 STM32WLE5JC Module with an online instant quote and fast delivery.
-Seeed is providing 5pcs of the new LoRa-E5 STM32WLE5JC modules, free with prototypes made with Seeed Fusion PCBA.
+Get $250 off when your LoRa-E5 design is manufactured with Seeed Fusion!
 Click here to apply now!

 - Ultra-low Power Consumption: as low as 2.1uA sleep current (WOR mode)